Danusasri/Her-Safe-Space/README.md

-# Her-Safe-Space
+An end-to-end AI-powered system that scrapes images from websites, generates vector embeddings using deep learning models, and performs high-speed similarity search using vector indexing.

-Developed a semantic image retrieval system using OpenCLIP embeddings and FAISS vector indexing, enabling sub-second similarity search across a dataset of 5,000+ images.
-Expanded dataset coverage by 40% through automated web scraping.
+This project integrates Web Scraping + Computer Vision + Vector Search + Full Stack Development into a single application.

 🚀 Project Overview
 This tool allows you to: